NSWC PCD’s INSPIRE event ignites culture of leadership, diversity and innovation

-Naval Surface Warfare Center Panama City Division dedicated an entire day to educate and challenge its workforce on building and sustaining a diverse and innovative work environment during its INSPIRE: Igniting a Culture of Leadership and Innovation event held at Gulf Coast State College, Panama City, Fla., August 9.
-Speakers (clockwise from top left) Dr. Steve Robbins, author, inclusion and diversity expert discussed “Science Based Approach to Inclusion, Diversity and Belonging”, Dr. Angie Lewis, Senior Executive Service, NSWC Crane Division technical director highlighted “Unified Leadership”, Mr. Brian Blackwell, principal consultant, BD Blackwell Consulting addressed “Leading from Where You Are”, and DeDe Halfhill, renowned leadership expert and colonel, U.S. Air Force, ret., explained the “Art of Language and Connection”.
+PANAMA CITY, Fla. – Naval Surface Warfare Center Panama City Division (NSWC PCD) dedicated an entire day to educate and challenge its workforce on building and sustaining a diverse and innovative work environment during its INSPIRE: Igniting a Culture of Leadership and Innovation event held at Gulf Coast State College, August 9.

 INSPIRE is the first Leadership in a Diverse Environment event the Navy Lab has hosted.
-(U.S. Navy graphic by Christine Ward and photos Army Sergeant Alex Morgan)
+Lisa Tindell, NSWC PCD Command Strategic advisor, noted this event serves as a catalyst for positive change.

+“This event was aimed to broaden our employees’ understanding regarding inclusion and diversity, navigating difficult conversations, empowering others, and the importance of unity,” said Tindell.
+“As the command’s workforce becomes more diverse, it is important that everyone respects the similarities and differences among each other.
+If the leadership and workforce are committed to valuing each other’s differences, creating an inclusive culture, and leveraging the benefits diversity brings, it will only help to create and sustain innovative solutions for the U.S. Navy.”

 |Date Taken: